 Find & Connect Support Services Victoria – Open Place

 The Find & Connect support service in Victoria is called Open Place.
 It supports people who grew up in orphanages, children’s homes, institutions and foster homes.
-It can help you obtain your personal records, trace your history and understand why you were placed into care, as well as providing counselling and other services.
+It can help you obtain your personal records and trace your history as well as providing counselling and other services.

 Department of Human Services – Family Information Networks and Discovery

-Family Information Networks and Discovery (FIND) works with a range of Aboriginal agencies involved in supporting the Stolen Generations and other Aboriginal and Torres Strait Islander people affected by adoption, wardship or other family separation.
+Family Information Networks and Discovery (FIND) provides access to information about past adoptions that are connected to Victoria.
+FIND also helps family members to make contact with each other.
+They also support Aboriginal and Torres Strait Islander people affected by adoption, wardship or other family separation.